Canada's Conservatives face split ahead of 2019 election

 Maxime Bernier, who failed in his bid to lead the Conservative Party more than a year ago, said he hoped to have an alternative party up and running within weeks to challenge Liberal Prime Minister Justin Trudeau in the 2019 election.

+“He has decided today to help Justin Trudeau,” Conservative Party leader Andrew Scheer told a news conference, condemning the defection as one driven by personal ambition.
+“Other conservatives and Canadians who want a responsible government in power will continue to work with us.”

-The Conservatives, who are neck and neck in polls with Trudeau’s Liberals, split into two factions in 1987, but reunified the party in 2003 and later held power for nearly a decade under former prime minister Stephen Harper.
+The Conservatives - recently neck and neck in polls with Trudeau’s Liberals - split into two factions in 1987, but reunified the party in 2003 and later held power for nearly a decade under former prime minister Stephen Harper.

-Speaking out against “fake news” and saying the Conservatives under leader Andrew Scheer were “too intellectually and morally corrupt to be reformed,” Bernier announced his split at a news conference in Ottawa just as the party was gathering in Halifax for its annual convention.
+Speaking out against “fake news” and saying the Conservatives under Scheer were “too intellectually and morally corrupt to be reformed,” Bernier announced his split in Ottawa just as the party was gathering in Halifax for its annual convention.

 “The Conservative party has abandoned conservatives.
 It does not represent them anymore.
 And it has nothing of substance to offer Canadians looking for a political alternative,” Bernier said.